i don’t need you to be “healed” to help me.

 But that’s not all it is.
 That’s not all there can be. i know this, because i know that i and other variously sick and disabled and hurting folks help others all the time, support others, care for others, at times yes prioritize others, etc, and still we go on. i know this.

-i know that there are some things that need to be cared for before we can just leap into other stuff. i know if i’m losing blood fast, i need to deal with that, deal with being able to breath, and am not gonna be my most present (in reality, i experience these episodes more as a hyper-presence than lack thereof) while having a panic attack, etc. and i know too that so much of “you can’t help others if you are hurting etc” is informed however unintentionally by various kinds of ableism, as well as by a certain amount of… well… ability to have the time and space to separate these things out somehow in the first place; or even just being able to separate it out at all. i know this.
+i know that there are some things that need to be cared for before we can just leap into other stuff. i know if i’m losing blood fast, i need to deal with that, deal with being able to breath, and am not gonna be my most present while having a panic attack, etc. and i also know that so much of “you can’t help others if you are hurting etc” is -often unintentionally- informed by ableism.

 And so is this: